Integrating HTML5 video with your website

 The HTML5 video standard became popular after Adobe Flash was cursed by Apple.
-When Steve Jobs declared the war on Adobe Flash when he introduced the Ipad, Adobe was not amused.
-In fact many others were not amused.
-Flash was for long the standard to publish videos in a web browser.
+Adobe ruled for long with Flash as the standard to present videos in a web browser.

 In the biography of Steve Jobs there is an interesting paragraph telling that Steve Jobs once asked the help of Adobe for developing their desktop publishing software for the neXt computer, build by Jobs after he had to leave Apple.
-Adobe refused to spent much resources on a product with, in their objective, limited market potential.
-Steve, as we now know from his biography, was furious.
-Some say that killing Flash, was a payback effort to get even.
+Adobe refused to spent much resources on a product with in their objective had limited market potential.
+As we now know from the Steve Jobs biography was furious.
+Some say that killing Flash was a payback effort to get even.

-Youtube and many other video sites, including adult oriented sites were about to miss the boat if the iPad would start to rock.
+Youtube and other video sites including adult oriented sites were about to miss the boat if, at that time, the Apple iPad (without Flash support) would start to rock.

-HTML5 video is intended by its creators to become the new standard way to show video on the web without plugins, but has been hampered by lack of agreement as to which video formats should be supported in web browsers.
-It is supported on all later versions of web browsers.
+HTML5 video is intended by to be the default way to present videos on the web without using additional plugins.
+This has however been hampered by lack of agreement as to which video formats should be supported in web browsers.
+It is supported on all modern versions of web browsers.

 This diagram is taken from the website of FlowPlayer.
 It shows clearly that no format is supported by all browsers.
 There is on this website even a rumor that Google will stop their support on MP4.
 Firefox already stopped their support of MP4, because Apple wants a license fee for this format.
 Now Firefox has embraced the webm format.
 What exactly does that mean when you want to integrate video in your website?

 To have your videos widely supported by all kinds of browsers, it is important that you support at least those formats that are covering the landscape.
 It simply means that you have to have an MP4, Ogg and webm version of your video available when you are hosting the videos on your own web server.
 You can also use a web service like Vimeo or Youtube, where you shift the problem to these services.